Helping people find common ground.

 In her spare time, Missy is a 200-Hour Registered Yoga Teacher.
 Her husband, Lee, works for Maryville University in Chesterfield, MO in IT.
 They live in the metro-east area with their daughter, Grace, and two cats, David and Matthew.

-Austin Mathis, PrograMS Manager
+Austin Mathis, PrograMS director

 Austin started with DRI in May of 2016 as an administrative assistant for the First Circuit Foreclosure Mediation Program.
 He then became a Program Coordinator for the same program.
 In 2017 he moved to St. Louis and took over the St. Clair County Foreclosure Mediation Program.
 He is now a Programs Manager in St. Clair County for the Eviction and Foreclosure Mediation Programs.